thomasclarke1969/documentation/atlas/android/core-components.md

 #Core Components
 In order to get up and running as quickly as possible with Atlas, you can follow this tutorial.
 Just like the Quick Start App, this will allow you to start conversations between your device and simulator, but with a fully featured GUI experience.
 You can use this tutorial as a starting point to integrating Atlas into your own app.
 And since Atlas is completely open, you are free to extend or change the default functionality however you want!

+Start by creating a new Android Studio project with the following settings
+* Select the Phone and Tablet platform with a minimum SDK of "API 14: Android 4.0 (IceCreamSandwich)"
+* Add a Blank Activity to your project
+* Name the Activity "ConversationActivity" and name the Layout "activity_conversations"

 ##Showing the Conversations List
 After you have imported the LayerSDK and Atlas into your project, you can show a list of conversations.
-In `app/main/res/layout/activity_main.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, for the button, you can use assets from the layer-atlas-messenger project or your own).
+In `app/main/res/layout/activity_conversations.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, for the button, you can use assets from the layer-atlas-messenger project or your own).

 ```xml
 <FrameLayout